 top of page

-The Village of Pulaski is a rural community in upstate New York, along the banks of the famous Salmon River.
-The latest Census of 2010 reports a population of 2,365 residents in 1,034 households.
-The story goes that in 1820 the Village was named after General Count Casimir Pulaski, a Polish revolutionary and aide to General Washington, when Revolutionary War heroes pulled his name from a hat.
-The Village was once called Fishville and sometimes it was called Salmon River.
-Pulaski incorporated on April 26, 1832.
+The Village of Pulaski is a rural community located in upstate New York, situated alongside the renowned Salmon River.
+As per the latest Census conducted in 2020, the population of Pulaski currently stands at 2,186 residents residing in 1,034 households.
+Legend has it that in 1820, the Village was named after General Count Casimir Pulaski, a Polish revolutionary and an aide to General Washington, by Revolutionary War heroes who drew his name from a hat.
+Prior to that, the Village was known as Fishville or Salmon River.
+Pulaski was officially incorporated on April 26, 1832.

-The Village of Pulaski has been a fortunate beneficiary of the John Ben Snow Foundation for many years.
-J.B.
-Snow was born in Pulaski, N.Y. on June 16, 1883.
-Snow dedicated his life to giving to educational, religious, scientific, and community causes in central New York, especially the Village of Pulaski.
-His selfless generosity was responsible for the construction of the Snow Memorial Building (SMB) at 4917 Jefferson Street.
-The SMB houses the Offices of the Mayor, Village Clerk, Police Department and Codes Enforcement along with the Public Library.
-Pamphlets sketching the life of John Ben Snow are available at the Village Clerk's Office or you can visit http://www.johnbensnow.com
+Over the years, the Village of Pulaski has been fortunate to receive support from the John Ben Snow Foundation, which has been instrumental in funding educational, religious, scientific, and community causes in central New York, with a particular focus on Pulaski.
+Born in Pulaski, N.Y. on June 16, 1883, John Ben Snow dedicated his life to philanthropy.
+His generosity led to the construction of the Snow Memorial Building (SMB) at 4917 Jefferson Street, which houses the Offices of the Mayor, Village Clerk, Police Department and Codes Enforcement, and the Public Library.
+If you are interested in learning more about John Ben Snow, pamphlets outlining his life are available at the Village Clerk's Office or you can visit http://www.johnbensnow.com.

 Village Office Staff